Up (ABC album)

-Up is the fifth studio album by English pop band ABC, released in October 1989.
+Up is the fifth studio album by the English pop band ABC, released in October 1989.
 This time experimenting with house music, it was ABC's first album not to make the top 40 in the UK.
 However, they scored a minor UK hit with the single "One Better World", an ode to love, peace and tolerance.
 "The Real Thing" was also released as a single.
 Up was the band's final album released on the PolyGram label.

 In 2005, a digitally remastered CD of the album was released with five bonus tracks.